textX/Arpeggio/docs/handling_errors.md

 # Handling syntax errors in the input

+This section explains how to handle parsing errors.

+---

 If your grammar is correct but you get input string with syntax error parser will raise `NoMatch` exception with the information where in the input stream error has occurred and what the parser expect to see at that location.